kenmoini/golang-boilerplate/README.md

 Your selection?
 8
 ```

-The next set of prompts will allow you to toggle capabilities - toggle signing and encrypting until the only allowed action is "Certify"
+The next set of prompts will allow you to toggle capabilities - type `Q` to continue

 ```bash
 Possible actions for a RSA key: Sign Certify Encrypt Authenticate